Teddy Grahams: History

-Discontinued Products
+Discontinued products

 Dizzy Grizzlies were a variant of Teddy Grahams, and were so called because they would "become dizzy" due to the snacker looking at each side again and again, as the backside is covered with chocolate and sprinkles.
 These were also themed in extreme sports such as in-line skating.

 A chocolate chip, birthday cake and oatmeal variety were introduced as a cereal called Teddy grahams Breakfast Bears in the 90s however this cereal got bad reviews because it got too soggy in milk.

 Teddy Soft Bakes were baked treats with either a vanilla or chocolate filling.
 They were discontinued around 2019.

-Mascot Change
+Mascot change

 The original mascot was a light brown bear who had no clothes.
 Later, Nabisco changed the mascot and added a shirt depending on what flavor of the teddy grahams.
 In 2017, they changed the mascot again to a brown bear with a blue and white striped shirt.
 Around January 2023, the mascot was changed again to a mascot that resembles the snack cookies themselves.

-Media references

-At times Teddy Grahams have enjoyed a place in the spotlight, being used as a prop on Late Night with Conan O'Brien, were referenced on The Simpsons, and were referred to in a Strong Bad email.
-The snack was also referenced in the song "Ridin' Rims" by Dem Franchize Boyz, and on Saturday Night Live by the character Stefon.